-You will need a computer with a broadband connection.
-As part of Block 1, we will be viewing and discussing videos and video clips.
-Most of these clips are found on YouTube and Vimeo.
+As with other courses on the programme, you will require the usual computer equipment to view and create content.
 Please ensure that you have access to a computer which meets the requirements to view online videos, and that you have speakers or headphones so that you can hear sound.

-You will need a Google account to attend the Hangout tutorials, and a Twitter account to take part in the tweetstorms.
+You will need a Google account to attend the Hangout tutorials, and we recommend a Twitter account to take part in discussions.